tenzap/exif-thumbnail-adder/README.md

 - Works on both SDCards and device internal memory (named primary external storage & secondary external storage in the android technical world)
 - Possibility to exclude one subdirectory from selected directories
 - App can be installed either on internal storage or external storage
+- default option are conservative (creation of backup which can not be overwritten, skip pictures with malformed exif data...) .
+In the settings, one can chose to process files that have malformed exif data by choosing to skip files if an error is detected or process it anyway
 - Various options
     - Rotation of the thumbnail
     - Backup of original pictures